 We are always accepting applications for Pop-up Vendors who want to try new ideas.
 We suggest that you pop up before committing to anything more permanent.

 Why do you limit vendors?
 If you have available rental space, why don't you accept everyone?

 To best diversify our vendors and attract diverse customers, we have a specific breakdown of what type of vendors we accept.
 We also do our best to fill our space with non-competing tenants.

 I want to sell food products, but I don't want to rent space.
 Will you sell my products for me?

 We hope to have vendors who will sell a few related products for other small businesses.

 Blue Dogwood already has a food business that is really similar to my business!
 Can I also be a vendor?

 Because we want diverse offerings, we will try our best to put in non-competing small businesses.
 It is up to the discretion of management if you are competition for an existing tenant.

 I am a grower who sells produce, fresh herbs, or flowers.
 Will you accept me?

 We would like to have a small offering of products such as fresh produce, herbs, and flowers.
-We plan to have a small space with fresh vegetables and fruit.
+We hope to have a small stall with fresh vegetables and fruit.